Acid Reflux

 Acid reflux is a common digestive condition that happens when some of the acid or bile in your stomach flows back up (is regurgitated) into your food pipe (oesophagus).

-Occasional acid reflux is not a disease but can be uncomfortable.
-However, if you experience acid reflux more than twice a week (chronic), it is diagnosed as gastro-oesophageal reflux disease (GORD).
-This is a more serious condition than acid reflux which can affect your quality of life and can also lead to long-term health complications if left untreated.
+Occasional acid reflux is not a disease, but it can be uncomfortable.
+However, if you experience acid reflux more than twice a week (chronic), it’s diagnosed as gastro-oesophageal reflux disease (GORD).
+This is a more serious condition than acid reflux, which can affect your quality of life and can also lead to long-term health complications if left untreated.

 Symptoms of acid reflux